tschak909/readingcloud/README.md

 installing on debian based machines
 ===================================

-To install on debian based machines, Please run the bin/install-debian.sh script.
+To install on debian based machines, Please run the bin/install-debian.sh script from inside readingcloud directory.

+Debian by default does not install sudo, or put any users in the sudo group.
+Please use apt-get install sudo and add yourself to the sudo group, and log out and log back in, if needed.

 installing on redhat based machines
 ===================================

-To install on debian based machines, Please run the bin/install-redhat.sh script.
+To install on debian based machines, Please run the bin/install-redhat.sh script from inside readingcloud directory.

 using the software
 ==================